 - Which partnerships can I build in order to generate referrals or grow my own contact lists?

-- Which activities can I do to catch the attention of my ideal clients in the locations specified in questions 12-16?
+- Which activities can I do to catch the attention of my ideal clients in the locations specified in the last five questions?

 - How much investment am I prepared to make in order to bring these marketing activities to life?